 The QMP will name the IQM, who will be responsible for the overall management and implementation of all elements of the QMP.
 The IQM will report both to the DBT and to the Department's Engineer.
 This position is required for the entire duration of the Project.
 The IQM must have no less than 10 years of experience in quality management after becoming a licensed Professional Engineer.
 The IQM must be a licensed Professional Engineer in Ohio by the time of the Technical Proposal submittal or demonstrate the ability to become licensed by the time of award of the contract.
-The IQM will include a name of a proposed replacement manager and complete details of the replacement's qualifications.
+The IQF will not replace the IQM without prior written approval from the Department.
+A request to replace the IQM will include a name of a proposed replacement manager and complete details of the replacement's qualifications.
 If approved, the replacement will be on site within five (5) Business Days of Department approval of the change.